 All Business Applications are moving back into one single system:

 This is a dream come true for many SAP IT professionals.
 SAP customers have complained for a VERY long time about constantly growing System Landscape requirements.
-Practically any application outside of ERP/ECC meant new server requirements, new instances, and middleware connectivity such as SAP PI or non SAP.
-SAP System Landscapes grew extensively and with them the complexity and maintenance requirements - definitely a driver for the success of SaaS Business Apps.
+Practically any application outside of ERP/ECC meant new server requirements, new instances, and middleware connectivity such as SAP PI or non-SAP.
+SAP System Landscapes grew extensively and with them, the complexity and maintenance requirements - are definitely a driver for the success of SaaS Business Apps.